DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 - Then navigate to your copy of pvOptAirfoil.so and load the shared image

-The plugin acts as a filter, so open a paraview.foam file from the file explorer at the top left of the interface to begin.
+Create a case folder for the optimization that has an empty .foam 'dummy' file as well as the upper (suction surface, SS) and lower (pressure surface, PS) surface profiles for the airfoil.

-- This is an empty dummy file, so create one if you do not have one already
+Then open the .foam file in paraview by clicking file and open in the top left of the ParaView toolbar.
+You should see a source in the pipeline manager.

-Then click the green apply button on the left, below the Paraview pipeline window
+Then click the green apply button on the left, below the Paraview pipeline window.
+You can also set up the 'auto-apply' feature by navigating to *edit* in the upper toolbar, then selecting settings.

 Finally, load the plugin from the "Filters" menu in the upper toolbar